Creating Event Broker Services

 • For more information about the protocols and ports, see Details for Port Configuration

-The example below shows the public endpoint being configured in a Public Region (only on regions deployed on Kubernetes) for a broker version 9.13 and later:
+The example below shows the public endpoint being configured in a Public Region (only on regions deployed on Kubernetes):

 Details for Port Configuration

 You can configure the ports for your event broker service.
-For broker versions 9.13 and later, you can configure the connections as sets of ports called public and private endpoints, whereas in broker versions 9.12 and earlier, you only had one set of connections that were configurable from Cluster Manager.
+You can configure the connections as sets of ports called public and private endpoints.

 Expand the connection categories to configure the specific protocols and optionally change the default port numbers.
 You can perform one or more of the following actions:

 • Click Disable Protocol to prevent a particular messaging protocol from being used with the endpoint.
-After you disable a protocol, the text is grayed out.
+Disabling a protocol grays out the text.
 If you want to enable a protocol again, click Reset to default and reconfigure the protocol and ports as required.

-• All secure protocols use TLS and are enabled by default in each of the connection categories.
+• Secure protocols are enabled by default in each connection category and use TLS.
 In each category that follows, you can configure these messaging and management protocols:

 • Solace Messaging—Use Solace Message Format (SMF) to connect and exchange messages with the event broker service over TCP.